Judge Royall Tyler, Judge Jaffrey Pyncheon

 In conclusion, I feel that I owe an apology for the unrelieved dulness of this article, and trust that my next may prove more lively and interesting.
 In the meanwhile, as an antidote, buy and read "Sidney Smith's Life."

 The owner of this Beacon Street land was Robert Turner, innkeeper or innholder of the Anchor Tavern on Washington Street---Robert Turner, the father of that same Captain John Turner who built the Salem mansion in 1668.
 The Anchor was the Washington Street destination for visiting members of the General Court, for country clergy summoned to synod, and to the assembled jurors.

 Robert Turner was esteemed as much for his punch as for his pudding, but the track which lay along the back of the Anchor, running from the Exchange in King street and passing by Mrs. Phillips' into Water street, was thence called "Pudding Lane".
 Pudding Lane it remained until 1766, when it was enlarged, following a demoralizing fire, and finally emerged as modern Devonshire Street.

-Robert Turner owned a large pasture of eight acres on Beacon Hill, which he eventually divided into three lots willed to his sons, Captain John Turner and Ephraim Turner, and to his son-in-law, John Fayerweather, husband to Sarah Turner---
+Robert Turner owned a large pasture of eight acres on Beacon Hill, which he eventually divided into three lots willed to his sons, Captain John Turner, Joseph, and Ephraim Turner, and to his son-in-law, John Fayerweather, husband to Sarah Turner---

 It extended from five feet west of Somerset Street, around the State House lot to nineteen feet east of Hancock Street, and back to Derne Street and Ashburton Place.
 The western part was finally acquired by Thomas Hancock.
 The sons of Turner inherited in 1664, but eventually the greater part came into the hands of his son-in-law John Fairweather.
 He died in 1712, and part was bought by David Sears and the next lot westerly by Edward Bromfield in 1742.